Cultivating Awe. The science of tapping into a new aspect of a familiar landscape.

 Fish In the Sea, You Know How I Feel.

-In his 2005 commencement speech, American novelist and short story writer, David Foster Wallace told―his now-infamous story about the two young fish, to the graduating class at Kenyon College.
+In his 2005 commencement speech, American novelist, short story writer, David Foster Wallace tells his now-infamous story about the two young fish swimming in the sea, to the graduating class at Kenyon College.

-The story begins with these two young fish swimming along.
-Then came an older fish approaching from the other end.
-He nodded to them.
-Then says “Morning, boys.
+The story begins with the two fishes swimming next to one another, and then came an older fish approaching from the other end of sea.
+The old fish nodded to the two young lads, then says “Morning, boys.
 How’s the water?”

-According Sivers, the same can be said about human’s cultures.
+According to entrepreneur Derek Sivers, same can also be said about human’s cultures.

 “We’re surrounded by it,” says Sivers, “that it is impossible to see.”